Finite Element Approximations of Stochastic Linear Schr\"{o}dinger equation driven by additive Wiener noise: Numerical Experiments

-Combining estimates of $I_i(t)$'s above in \eqref{numest1}, we finally have \eqref{numest2}.
-This completes the proof. \end{proof} \begin{remark} \begin{enumerate}[(i)] \item The above lemma confirms that under suitable assumption on the triangulation and the covariance operators $Q_i$ for $i=1,2$, it is enough to take $J\geq N_h$, where $N_h=$dim$(V_h)$ so that the order of the finite element method is preserved. \item In general the operators $\Lambda$ and $\{Q_i\,:\,i=1,2\}$ may not have common orthonormal basis of eigen functions.
-In practice the eigen functions of $\{Q_i\,:\,i=1,2\}$ are not known explicitly.
-To represent $\mathcal{P}_hW_i$ we need to solve the eigenvalue problem $Q_i\phi=\lambda \phi$ in $S_h.$ Computationally this is very expensive if $Q_i$ is given by an integral operator.
-If the kernel is smooth enough, this could be done more efficiently, see \cite{Cschwab}. \end{enumerate} \end{remark}
+Combining the four terms $I_1$–$I_4$ in \eqref{numest1} gives \eqref{numest2}, completing the proof. \end{proof} \begin{remark} \begin{enumerate}[(i)] \item The above lemma shows that, under appropriate assumptions on the triangulation and on the covariance operators $Q_i$, $i=1,2$, it is sufficient to choose $J \ge N_h$, where $N_h=\mathrm{dim}(V_h)$.
+In this case, the convergence order of the finite element method is preserved.

+\item In general, the operators $\Lambda$ and $\{Q_i: i=1,2\}$ may not possess a common orthonormal basis of eigenfunctions.
+In practical computations, the eigenfunctions of $\{Q_i: i=1,2\}$ are typically not known in closed form.
+To represent $\mathcal{P}_h W_i$, one would need to solve the discrete eigenvalue problem

+which becomes computationally expensive when $Q_i$ is given through an integral kernel.
+If the kernel is sufficiently smooth, more efficient techniques can be used; see, for example, \cite{Cschwab}. \end{enumerate} \end{remark}